Ivica Šangulin

 Ivica Šangulin (20 April 1937 – 5 May 2012) was a Croatian football player and manager.

 Career

 Born in Biograd na Moru, he spent his early years with Šibenik, before moving on to Dinamo Zagreb for one season.
 He left a big mark with HNK Rijeka, where he played for four years.
 He then moved to West Germany where he played for Hertha BSC for three seasons, before moving to lower division teams towards the end of his career.
-As a manager, he was in charge of many Croatian clubs.
+As a manager, he was in charge of several Croatian clubs.